Untested Evidence in Sexual Assault Cases

-NIJ and the FBI Laboratory have formed a partnership to help address the difficult and complex issues of unsubmitted sexual assault kits.
+NIJ and the FBI have formed a partnership to help address the issue of unsubmitted sexual assault kits.

 On this page find: